lindayg16/lindayg16/README.md

-- 👋 Hello all, my name is Linda
+- 👋 Hello all, my name is Linda.
 - 👀 I’m working on a career change and am interested in data analytics and digital marketing industry!
 - 🌱 I am continuously honing my analytical skills through certifications and staying updated by reading articles that pertains to my career.
 - 💞️ I look forward to applying these skills to meaningful projects in a professional setting someday!